dippy2214/Checkers-AI/README.md

 #### 🤔 Selection
 My selection stage was intially set up to be a random choice of path down to a leaf node of the tree.
 At each node, I simply selected a random child to traverse to from the available children.
 This inital approach, however, does create a bug where because the program selects only one path down the tree.
-If it always traverses to a leaf, it wont select a new move that hasn't been played yet from a node that already has one possible option explored.
+The program always traverses to a leaf, and therefore it wont select a new move that hasn't been played yet from a node that already has one possible option explored.
 However, at this early stage in development I unfortunately did not catch this issue, so be aware that it is present for now.
 Fundamentally selection should stop at a node which is not fully expanded, rather than a leaf node.

 #### 🧩 Expansion
 The initial expansion algorithm also worked through random values, although this time there is no fundamental logical issue with that.
 We pick a random legal move,